 (More information on each group is available in an in-depth explainer of negotiating blocs by Carbon Brief.)

-The country’s annual greenhouse gas emissions were 506m tonnes of CO2 equivalent (MtCO2e) in 2015, according to data compiled by the Potsdam Institute for Climate Impact Research (PIK).
-The figure includes emissions from land use, land-use change and forestry (LULUCF).
-This is roughly the same as the UK’s total 2015 emissions.
+The country’s annual greenhouse gas emissions were 345.7m tonnes of CO2 equivalent (MtCO2e) in 2018, according to the CAIT database maintained by the World Resources Institute (WRI), which includes emissions from land use, land-use change and forestry (LULUCF).

-Nigeria is signed up to the Paris Agreement, the international deal aimed at tackling climate change.
-It ratified the agreement in 2017.
-Through this, it has pledged to reduce its greenhouse gas emissions by 20% by 2030, when compared to “business-as-usual” levels.
-This pledge rises to 45% on the condition of international support.
+In its first climate plan submitted under the Paris Agreement in 2017 – also known as a “nationally determined contribution” (NDC) – Nigeria pledged to reduce its greenhouse gas emissions by 20% by 2030, when compared to “business-as-usual” (BAU) levels.
+The pledge rose to 45% on the condition of international support.

 (For more information on international support, see: Climate finance.)